 blood is too high, so your healthcare provider may want to test your level of theophylline.

 Why do I need this test?

-Vomiting, heartburn, and abdominal pain
+Vomiting, heartburn, and belly pain

 Rapid heart rate or other changes in heart rhythm